nathanpitman/Personal-Website/src/content/pages/colophon.md

 ## Analytics

-There's a Google Analytics tag in the header at the time being, though I'd like to switch this out for something less intrusive when I have time.
+There's a Google Analytics tag in the header at the moment, though I'd like to switch this out for something less intrusive when I have time.